Domain walls in Horndeski gravity: Introduction

-Investigations on domain walls has been presented in the context of modified gravity as Brans–Dicke's to probe dilatonic walls.
-In this theory was presented a static flat domain wall in general relativity coupled to a massless scalar field (see for more details \cite{Groen:1992sm}), this field is a solution to Brans-Dicke's general coupling theory as presented by \cite{La:1992fs}.
-We can to note that as Horndeski's theories accommodate a wide range of dark energy models, Lorentz's invariant with a degree of scalar freedom including quintessence, $k$ -essence, gravity $f(R)$, Brans-Dicke theory and Galileons \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw,Starobinsky:2016kua,Bruneton:2012zk,Brito:2018pwe,Brito:2019ose}.
-These theories have called attention, because the observational cosmological data suggested the need to introduce some mysterious components in the past and current universe to explain the cosmic history of our universe in a consistent way \cite{Santos:2019ljs}.
-One of these models is the accelerated expansion of our current universe, but other candidates for the creation of a unified theory and the phenomenological extension of general relativity, such as superstrings/M-theory, which predict a spacetime with a dimension higher than four-dimensions.
-Beyond traditional approach with the extra dimensions extremely small, string theory has suggested an variety of ingredients in extra-dimensional space can be useful for the construction of cosmological and phenomenological models \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee,Randall:1999vf,Kaloper:1999sm,Nihei:1999mt}.
+Investigations on domain walls have been presented in the context of several modified gravity theories such as Brans–Dicke's theory to probe dilatonic domain walls.
+This theory provides a static flat domain wall in general relativity coupled to a massless scalar field (see \cite{Groen:1992sm} for further details.)
+This scalar field that is present in Brans-Dicke's theory develops a solution that plays the role of the general coupling in theory \cite{La:1992fs}.
+It is now clear that the Horndeski gravity accommodates a wide range of dark energy models, such as Lorentz invariant models with a scalar degree of freedom, including for instance, quintessence, $k$-essence, $f(R)$-gravity, Brans-Dicke's theory and Galileons \cite{Charmousis:2011bf,Charmousis:2011ea,Santos:2019ljs,Babichev:2017lmw,Arratia:2020hoy,Starobinsky:2016kua,Bruneton:2012zk,Brito:2018pwe,Brito:2019ose}.
+These theories have been called attention because the observational cosmological data suggests the need of introducing some mysterious components in the past and current universe to explain its cosmic history in a consistent way \cite{Santos:2019ljs}.
+The main current interests in these models is the understanding of the accelerated expansion of the Universe.
+They are essentially grounded on modified theories of gravity.
+However, there are other candidates to address these issues that are consistent truncations of unification theories such as superstrings/M-theory as for instance supergravity and supersymmetric standard models, which also predict the existence of both high dimensional spacetimes and supersymmetry.
+Beyond the traditional approach with the extra dimensions extremely small, string theory has suggested a variety of ingredients in extra-dimensional spacetimes that can be useful for the construction of cosmological and phenomenological models \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee,Randall:1999vf,Kaloper:1999sm,Nihei:1999mt}.
+A natural question that is raised is the extent to which there is limit of parameters such that a modified theory of gravity can also enjoy supersymmetric solutions.
+More specifically, in the following we shall address the `supergravity type' domain walls in Horndeski gravity.